 Congratulations on choosing Dropbox Business!
 This guide will walk you through eight simple steps to set up your account.
-Transitioning to Dropbox Business will help your team stay organized, collaborate more easily, and keep all their data safe.
+Transitioning to Dropbox Business will help your team get in sync, keep their data safe, and stay focused on your most important work.

 As an admin, you can easily add or remove team members, monitor sharing activity, and protect company data.
 To get your team collaborating as quickly and successfully as possible, we recommend completing these steps within the first 30 days.